 How do we pick the best email app?

 For this list of the best email apps, we used the following criteria.

-Availability — A great mail app should be available for both platforms, iPhone and Android.
-No matter how great a mail app can be, if you can’t use it on your smartphone it’s useless.
+- Availability — A great mail app should be available for both platforms, iOS, and Android.
+No matter how great an email app can be, if you can’t use it on your phone it’s useless.

 Spark offers perhaps the most user-friendly interface when it comes to email apps.
 Not only can it integrate with just about any email provider that you have an account with, but you can also link your Spark app to multiple different email addresses.

 What’s most significant is how much control you have over your own inbox.
 You can adjust the email filter settings to pin the most important emails to the top of your inbox and only receive alerts when somebody of importance sends you an email.